 One of Gen. George Spalding's uniform coats.

-In this holiday season, we remember those near and dear to us, no matter where we are.
+In the Christmas holiday season, we remember those near and dear to us, no matter where we are.
 War correspondent Thomas Nast joined the Harper's Weekly staff in 1862 and produced both realistic soldier scenes and patriotic cartoons.

 One half of an 1862 Christmas Eve sketch